-This would totally depend on what you want to experience.
+This would depend on what you want to experience.
 Since the roads are mostly connected for the entirety of the year, this means you can make this journey when you prefer.

 However, Summer months make for the easiest trips with lots to do and explore.
-August/ September is harvest season for the apples and makes for a sight to never be forgotten, with the entire vistas turning into colors of fertility of the land.
+August/ September is harvest season for the apples and makes for a sight to never be forgotten, with the entire vistas turning into colors of the fertility of the land.
 The thrilling roads of Hindustan – Tibet Highway leading up to Kalpa and the clear blue skies make for the perfect adventure, with enough safety mixed in.

 Having said all that, September – October, and April – May are two windows that I consider as the best time to visit Kalpa in Kinnaur Valley.

 You should also read my article on the best time to visit Kinnaur Valley for more details.

 The enticing journey to Kalpa can be taken via two primary routes – via Shimla and via Manali.
 The best route to take to Kalpa from Delhi is via

 Delhi » Chandigarh » Shimla (2200 mt) » Narkanda (2708 mt) » Rampur(1350mt) » Karcham (1813 mt) » Reckong Peo(2290 mt) » Kalpa(2960 mt)